 We need to think about what we are actually trying to teach.
 Are we wanting a child to learn a very specific pattern or mnemonic?
 Then we can inundate their classroom environment with those things with such intentional multi-sensory tools as posters, songs, and actions so that by constant exposure, they will master the tool and how to use it.
 The Big Bible Story Song and the ever-popular ABC song are both examples of this sort of universally useful tool.
 But, if we want kids to be able to build their own resources for lifetime learning, to have the skill of building their own, then perhaps we can start with a resource, but we can incrementally remove it and give more and more of the responsibility of providing resources to the children rather than the instructor.
 In so doing, we will produce kids that are capable of building resources and be lifelong learners rather than be limited by the crutch of having to have resources.
 They will be strong and confident as they teach their children in the same manner, and perhaps, if God wills, the resource conundrum will disappear.

-One more note: If you are working in a larger-scale program and you want to ensure that all children are doing the same action, you will either have to 1) not let individual classes innovate their own actions, 2) bring everyone together during verse time so that everyone is on the same page, or 3) not care about everyone knowing the same actions.
+One more note for church and group leaders: If you are working in a larger-scale program and you want to ensure that all children are doing the same action, you will either have to 1) not let individual classes innovate their own actions, 2) bring everyone together during verse time so that everyone is on the same page, or 3) not care about everyone knowing the same actions.